Balasubramanian-pg/Greedy_Games/Task 1/Approach Note.md

 Finally, I **printed a summary of all my findings** and also **looked into additional facts** that supported my analysis needs.

 ---
-Is there anything specific you'd like to delve deeper into from this analysis?